Remove Doubt when placing Dental Implants with the Penguin RFA.

 EVIDENCE: ISQ and Penguin RFA

 Over 1000 articles covering ISQ and Resonance Frequency Analysis have been published since 1996.
-See link below.
+See below.

 MULTIPEG